Nationals vs. Marlins Player Props Betting Odds

 Candelario Stats

-- Jeimer Candelario has collected 62 hits with 20 doubles, two triples, eight home runs and 24 walks.
-He has driven in 30 runs with two stolen bases.
+- Jeimer Candelario has 21 doubles, two triples, eight home runs, 24 walks and 30 RBI (64 total hits).
+He has stolen two bases.

-- Candelario enters this game looking to extend his two-game hit streak.
-In his last five games he is batting .278 with three doubles, a home run, three walks and two RBI.
+- Candelario has picked up a hit in three games in a row.
+In his last five games he is batting .316 with four doubles and two walks.

 Candelario Recent Games